OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 validator in the committee is chosen to propose a new block.
 The remaining members' job is to vote on the proposed block and attest to transactions within the block.
 These remaining members vote to approve the newly proposed block.
+[This phrasing does not make sense.
+Its not too exciting if all they do is vote to approve. ;) I think its more like vote **whether** to approve.
+But then, what do they base the decision on?]
 Once this phase is complete, the remaining members attest to a transaction from a previously created block within the chain.
+[What does that mean?
+Any particular transaction?
+What is the point to this?]

+From there [From where?
+When does this happen?],
-From there, 32 new committees are chosen in slots of time called epoches to repeat the steps of proposing blocks and attesting to new transactions on the newly proposed block.
+32 new committees are chosen in slots of time called epoches to repeat the steps of proposing blocks and attesting to new transactions on the newly proposed block.
+[This does not make sense.
+Why 32?
+How are they chosen?]
 There is no set timeframe for an epoch but on average, an epoch is around 12 minutes.
-After the epochs are completed, the block has two remaining slots for transactions before all of the transactions in the block are considered final and cannot be reversed.
+[What is an epoch?
+One committee's time when it is in charge of defining the next block?]s After the epochs are completed, the block has two remaining slots for transactions before all of the transactions in the block are considered final and cannot be reversed.
 This means that a block in the blockchain has room for 34 transaction bundles in their history.
+[What is a transaction bundle?
+I am not understanding the relationship between a block and the transactions and the committees.
+I thought that a committee validated a block of transactions.
+Then this idea of 32 committees and 34 slots/bundles came up.
+What is the relationship?]

 .. avembed:: Exercises/Blockchain/ProofOfStakeValidatorsSumm.html ka
     :long_name: Proof of Stake Validator